WHALES: A Multi-Agent Scheduling Dataset for Enhanced Cooperation in Autonomous Driving: Related Work

-Large open datasets play an essential role to advancing collaborative perception in autonomous driving systems.
-Earlier works, including KITTI \cite{kitti}, nuScenes\cite{nuscenes} and Waymo Open\cite{waymo}, provide real-world scenarios supporting tasks like 3D object detection and tracking.
-For motion forecasting and planning, Argoverse\cite{argoverse} and Argoverse2\cite{argoverse2} datasets offer valuable data, including tracking and motion forecasting annotations, and semantic metadata.
-Additionally, the nuPlan\cite{nuplan} dataset introduces a closed-loop, machine-learning-based planning benchmark.
-However, these datasets are limited to single-vehicle scenarios, restricting their applicability for collaborative perception due to the limited perceptual fields of individual vehicles.
+Large-scale datasets such as KITTI \cite{kitti}, nuScenes \cite{nuscenes}, and Waymo Open \cite{waymo} have significantly advanced research in 3D object detection and tracking by providing diverse, high-quality real-world sensor data.
+For motion forecasting and planning, datasets like Argoverse \cite{argoverse} and Argoverse2 \cite{argoverse2} offer detailed trajectory annotations and semantic maps, with nuPlan \cite{nuplan} introducing a closed-loop planning benchmark.
+However, these datasets are limited to single-agent settings, lacking the multi-agent interaction dynamics and collaborative data sharing essential for studying cooperative perception.

-To address this limitation, Vehicle-to-Everything (V2X) perception has emerged as a solution.
-By enabling information exchange between vehicles or with roadside units, V2X perception significantly enhances the capability of autonomous vehicles to handle challenging conditions such as occlusions and long-range perception.
-In the realm of real-world datasets, DAIR-V2X\cite{dairv2x} stands out as the first large-scale dataset dedicated to collaborative perception for 3D object detection.
-Additionally, V2V4Real\cite{v2v4real} offers data from two vehicles equipped with LiDARs and cameras, facilitating 3D object detection and tracking.
-The V2X-Seq\cite{v2xseq} dataset expands the resource pool by providing comprehensive sequential data frames, trajectories, vector maps, and traffic light information from real-world settings.
-While numerous real-world datasets have emerged, the scale of datasets specifically designed for cooperative perception remains constrained for various reasons.
-For instance, datasets like DAIR-V2X\cite{dairv2x} and V2X-Seq\cite{v2xseq} are geographically limited to Beijing, China.

-Due to the challenges of collecting real-world data, simulation-based approaches have gained popularity in generating collaborative perception datasets.
-OPV2V\cite{opv2v} is a significant development in this area, being the first large-scale simulated dataset for Vehicle-to-Vehicle (V2V) perception.
-It encompasses diverse environments, including eight towns within the CARLA\cite{carla} simulator and a digital representation of Culver City.
-V2X-Sim\cite{v2xsim} extends this by supporting both V2V and Vehicle-to-Infrastructure (V2I) perception.
-Additionally, DOLPHINS\cite{dolphins} contributes to the field by enabling V2V and V2I perceptions, introducing a broader range of scenarios with dynamic weather conditions.

-While simulators offer advantages in generating cooperative perception datasets, there are still limitations regarding the number of agents included.
-This limitation arises from the high computational demands involved in simulating detailed sensor data and complex interactions among many vehicles simultaneously.
-Additionally, real-world datasets are often constrained by economic factors, typically featuring only two viewpoints, while simulated datasets offer only a few more.
-For instance, DOLPHINS\cite{dolphins} and OPV2V\cite{opv2v} contain an average of three viewpoints per scene, supporting V2V perception.
-Most existing datasets are primarily designed for perception tasks, with limited scene lengths, and they rely solely on CARLA auto-pilot system for planning and control.